origamicomet/yeti/README.md

 Lightweight
 ---

-Minimalism and pragmatism dominate; Butane clocks in just under 22k lines of code.
+Minimalism and pragmatism dominate; Butane clocks in just over 14k lines of code.

 Modular
 ---